dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/odbc/configuration.md

 * `[ODBC]`: The DM configuration section.
 * `Trace`: Enables the ODBC trace file using the option `yes`.
 * `TraceFile`: The absolute system file path for the ODBC trace file.
-* `[DuckDB Driver]`: The section of the DuckDB installed driver.
+* `[DataMiner Driver]`: The section of the DataMiner installed driver.
-* `Driver`: The absolute system file path of the DuckDB driver.
+* `Driver`: The absolute system file path of the DataMiner driver.
 Change to match your configuration.